akulbahl/COVID-19FlightVisualizations/README.md

 ## Usage

 View the R Shiny application here.
-To run locally, download the Kaggle data has been downloaded and merged to one file.
+To run locally, download the Kaggle data and ensure that it has been properly downloaded and in a single ".csv" file.
 Change your working directory:

 ```Python
 setwd("path\to\file")